silhol/CNTT/doc/ref_model/chapters/chapter07.md

                 -   Security event logging (All security events should be logged, including informational)
-                -   Privilege escalation detection
+                -   Privilege escalation detection This seems more operational security i.e. operator responsiblity, same  with the next.
+This is currently under vendor section.

   <a name="7.7.5"></a>
 ### 7.7.5 Logging